WAN Design Requirements

 Triangular routing is also used in private networks, such as corporate networks.
 It reduces the load on a single point, reduces latency, and increases the network’s security.
 In addition, each node in the triangular routing is configured with different routing protocols, making it difficult for intruders to penetrate the network.

-Triangular routing is a reliable and secure routing technique that can be used to improve the performance of a network.
-It can be used to avoid congestion and increase reliability by routing data through multiple points on the network.
+Triangular routing is a reliable and secure technique for improving network performance.
+Routing data through multiple points on the network can avoid congestion and increase reliability.
 The following figure shows an example of triangular routing.

 Hair-pinning & Triangular routing – Ingress and Egress traffic flows.